bekk/bekk-christmas/post/react/recoil-js - state-management-for react.md

 };
 ```

 Now, making our state global is pretty straightforward using Recoil.
-All we need to do (almost 😇) is replacing `useState` with `useRecoilState`.
+All we need to do (almost 😇) is to replace `useState` with `useRecoilState`.

 ```js
 //React and Recoil